Lynne M. Tracy

-Lynne M. Tracy is an American diplomat who is the United States ambassador to Russia, serving since January 2023.
+Lynne Marie Tracy is an American diplomat who had served the United States ambassador to Russia.
 She formerly served as the United States ambassador to Armenia from 2019 to 2022.

 Early life and education

 Tracy was born in Barberton, Ohio, one of three daughters of Albert and Carol Pontius Tracy.
 She earned a B.A. in Soviet Studies from the University of Georgia in 1986, and a J.D. in 1994 from the University of Akron School of Law.

 Career

-Embarking on a career in Foreign Service Tracy served in a variety of international assignments, focused especially in Central and South Asia, including deputy chief of mission in the embassy in Ashgabat, Turkmenistan, principal officer in Peshawar, Pakistan from 1995 to 1997, and principal officer in Astana, Kazakhstan.
-Tracy served as political officer in Kabul from 2002 to 2003, consular officer in Bishkek, Kyrgyzstan from 1997 to 2000; and as political/consular officer in Peshawar, Pakistan.
+Embarking on a career in Foreign Service, Tracy served in a variety of international assignments, focused especially in Central and South Asia, including deputy chief of mission in the embassy in Ashgabat, Turkmenistan, political/Consular officer in Peshawar, Pakistan from 1995 to 1997, and principal officer in Astana, Kazakhstan.
+Tracy served as political officer in Kabul from 2002 to 2003, consular officer in Bishkek, Kyrgyzstan from 1997 to 2000; and as principal officer in Peshawar, Pakistan, from 2007 to 2009.
 In domestic assignments she served as desk officer for Kazakhstan from 2003 to 2004 and for Georgia in the Bureau of European and Eurasian Affairs from 2001 to 2002, and staff assistant for the special envoy for the Newly-Independent States at the Department of State from 2000 to 2001.

 On August 26, 2008, while stationed as principal officer in Peshawar, she was attacked by gunmen who sprayed her automobile with bullets, shooting out the front tires.
 Tracy, her bodyguard and driver all escaped.
-The Secretary's Award for Heroism recognized her quick thinking, her return to the post on the day, and her dedication to complete her mission even in the face of repeated threats to her life.
+The Secretary's Award for Heroism recognized her "quick thinking", her return to work on the same day, and her continuation in her role despite the risks.

-Tracy served as director for Central Asia at the National Security Council from 2011 to 2012.
-From 2012 to 2014 she was deputy assistant secretary for Central Asia in the Bureau of South and Central Asian Affairs.
-From 2014 to 2017 Tracy served as the deputy chief of mission at the embassy in Moscow, Russia.
-In 2017 Tracy received a Distinguished Honor Award for her contribution as deputy chief of mission in Moscow.
+Tracy was director for Central Asia at the National Security Council from 2011 to 2012.
+From 2012 to 2014, she was deputy assistant secretary for Central Asia in the Bureau of South and Central Asian Affairs.
+From 2014 to 2017, Tracy was the deputy chief of mission at the embassy in Moscow, Russia.
+In 2017, Tracy received a Distinguished Honor Award for her contribution as deputy chief of mission in Moscow.